OpenAPITools/openapi-generator/samples/client/petstore/python-experimental/docs/UserApi.md

 with petstore_api.ApiClient() as api_client:
     # Create an instance of the API class
     api_instance = user_api.UserApi(api_client)
-    username = "username_example" # str | The name that needs to be fetched.
+    username = 'username_example' # str | The name that needs to be fetched.
 Use user1 for testing.

     # example passing only required values which don't have defaults set
     try: